adtac/openmp-graph/README.md

  - Shortest path tree (due to Bellman and Ford)
  - Shortest path tree (due to Dijkstra)
- - Byzantine consensus
+ - Byzantine consensus (due to Motwani and Raghavan)
- - Dominating set
+ - Dominating set (due to Wattenhofer)
- - k-Committee
+ - k-Committee (due to Wattenhofer)
  - Leader election (due to David Peleg)
  - Leader election (due to Hirschberg and Sinclair)
  - Leader election (due to Chang and Roberts)
- - Maximal independent set
+ - Maximal independent set (due to Wattenhofer)

 ### Compilation